speedyfriend67/Swifile-FileManager/README.md

 ## Usage

-- Upon launching the app, you will see the contents of the root directory.
+- Upon launching the app, you will see a box asking you to enter a directory path you want to go.
-- Use the toggle switch in the settings to show or hide file sizes.
 - Use the sorting options in the navigation bar to sort files.
 - Use the search bar to search for files by name.
 - Tap on a folder to navigate into it and view its contents.